pywbem/pywbemtools/docs/appendix.rst

       ``mof`` , ``xml`` , ``repr`` , and ``txt`` .

    INSTANCENAME
-      an argument of several of the command-group ``instance`` commands that allows two possible inputs based on another command option( ``--interactive`` ).
+      an argument of several of the command group ``instance`` commands that allows two possible inputs based on another command option( ``--interactive`` ).

       When the ``interactive`` option is not set, the INSTANCENAME is a string